Couchiching First Nation: History

-Ancestors of the Couchiching First Nation were collectively known as Gojijiwininiwag (Couchiching-men) or as Rainy Lake and River Bands of Saulteaux—"couchiching" (gojijiing) being the Ojibwe word meaning "At the Inlet", referring to Rainy Lake known in Ojibwe as Gojiji-zaaga'igan (Inlet Lake).
+Ancestors of the Couchiching First Nation were collectively known as Gojijiwininiwag (Couchiching-men) or as Rainy Lake and River Bands of Saulteaux—"couchiching" (gojijiing) being the Ojibwe word for "at the inlet", referring to Rainy Lake, known in Ojibwe as Gojiji-zaaga'igan (Inlet Lake).

 Originally, members of the Couchiching First Nation resided further west and others were voyageurs from the east until they moved to the Fort Frances area in the late 19th century to avoid the Louis Riel Rebellion.
-The Department of Indian Affairs then allocated them a tract of land north of the town but this was considered too far from the trading post by the band members.
+The Department of Indian Affairs then allocated them a tract of land north of the town, but the band members considered it too far from the trading post.
 Eventually, they ended up on Little Eagle land and changed it to Couchiching.

-The current band chief is Brian Perrault, Chief Perrault was re-elected to a fourth term as Chief on March 4, 2022 in the band election process.
-A council of six band members governs the band, and are as follows: Sandy Bruyere (re-elected), Lucille Morrisseau (re-elected), Randy Jones (re-elected), Cheyenne Vandermeer, Kourtney Perrault & Peggy Loyie.
-The current term of Chief & Council runs from 2022-2024.
+The current chief is Richard Bruyere.
+He was elected chief on March 7, 2024, in the band election process.
+A council of six band members governs the band: Sandy Bruyere (reelected), Lucille Morrisseau (reelected), Randy Jones (reelected), Kourtney Perrault (reelected), Peggy Loyie (reelected), and David Bruyere.
+The chief's and council's terms end in March 2026.